JarkkoPar/Utility_AI/README.md

 Consideration groups can be used to aggregate the input from several considerations or consideration groups to create more complex consideration logic.

--- `DEV` The following section about a feature under development --

 A custom evaluation method can be defined for the `UtilityAIConsideration` node by extending the node with a script and defining a method named `eval`:

 ```gdscript